Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays have a 3.85 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.